openplayerjs/openplayerjs/README.md

 ### 🔧 This repository is in maintenance at this point. 🔧

-No new features or addition will be added, only bugfixes.
+No new features or additions will be added, only bug fixes.

 ## Advantages